 2.3 Work Breakdown Structure Dictionary

-The Work Breakdown Structure (“WBS”) Dictionary is created to provide detailed information for each WBS activity or element.
+The Work Breakdown Structure (WBS) Dictionary is created to provide detailed information for each WBS activity or element.
 The WBS Dictionary will be completed when supporting detail is required to complete the activity.
 The WBS Dictionary will be created in either (a) Microsoft Project (detail entered in the Task Information dialog box) or (b) Microsoft Excel (entries will be cross-referenced to the WBS activity using the Microsoft Project WBS code); use Microsoft Project when available.
 The WBS Dictionary can include, but is not limited to, the following information:

 Statement of Work – what needs to be done